 Deep Dive into the Top 8 Instructional Design Models

-Instructional design models play a crucial role in shaping effective learning experiences.
-These models provide structured approaches to designing, developing, and delivering training material, ensuring that learning experiences are engaging, efficient, and outcome-driven.
+instructional design models provide structured approaches to designing, developing, and delivering training material for learning experiences that are engaging, efficient, and outcome-driven.

-Let’s explore the key features of each of these top 8 models in 2024:
+Let’s discuss the key features of each of these top 8 models in 2025:

 1. Merrill’s First Principles of Instruction

-This model encourages active participation and critical thinking among learners by focusing on relevant and applicable tasks to real-life situations.
+This model encourages learning by active participation and reflection as it focuses on providing relevant and applicable tasks within real-life situations.

 2. Gagne’s 9 Events